rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 --8<--
 ```

-_Exercise: A loose specification for `greater`_: Write a specification for this
+_Exercise:_ Write a specification for this
 function that says that the result is larger than the argument passed
 to the function but that does not reveal the precise value of the
 result.
 (I.e., the same specification should work for a function that